kevinelwell/CyberArkDashboard/README.md

 then compiles the information into a .HTML file.
 Once the .HTML file is generated, this script will copy the index.html file to each of the 4 PVWA's C:\inetpub\wwwroot\Health directories

+Fully customizable to suit the number of component servers in your CyberArk ecosystem.

 <img width="2048" alt="Dashboard" src="https://user-images.githubusercontent.com/16002550/105228870-180d9300-5b31-11eb-9c78-d889bab1e359.png">

 Credit to Jaap Brasser for his Get-ScheduledTask.ps1 script